mikgroup/mikgroup.github.io/README.md

 # USC Lira Lab
-USC Lira Lab's website, hosted on GitHub Pages!
+MikGroup's website, hosted on GitHub Pages!

 This fork integrates a REX-lab style Research Projects section using a Jekyll collection.